taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 ## Visual Editing

 You don't have to do anything else!
-All visual editing is done on the Taplytics dashboard.
+You can use the Taplytics dashboard to make all your visual changes.
 See the docs on visual editing [here](https://taplytics.com/docs/guides/visual-experiments).

 ---